 Cheffelo are committed to conducting business ethically and responsibly.
 Therefore, we have outlined the minimum standards we expect from our employees in our Cheffelo Code of Conduct to ensure that all workers are treated with respect and dignity, and that our products and services are produced in a sustainable and responsible manner.

-Our LMK Group Code of Conduct include our position on how we want to work with our People and how we want to conduct our Business.
+The Cheffelo Code of Conduct includes our position on how we want to work with our People and how we want to conduct our Business.
 We expect all employees to comply with this code and report any concerns or actual cases of breach to us.

 You can read the Cheffelo Code of Conduct here: code-of-conduct-cheffelo-last-updated-2023-09-27-1